rahimkhoja/Atomik_Controller/README.md

  **Features:**

- * Fully featured web administration GUI
+ * Full featured web administration GUI
  * Maximum of 65,280 uniquely addressable Mi-Light RGB Devices ( But an unlimited amount of Devices can be Synced to a single address )
  * Maximum of 65,280 uniquely addressable Mi-Light CCT Devices ( But an unlimited amount of Devices can be Synced to a single address )
  * Unlimited amount of Mi-Light Smartphone Remotes ( Secured by MAC Address )